varunsridhar1/SneakerClassifier/Github-GoogleImageScraperTool/README.rst

 config file template (they have to be .json files)
 =============

-## Calling it

-This is what im doing:
+Calling it (This is what im doing):
 	`$ googleimagedownload -cf whateveryoucalledconfigfile.json`

+Config File Template
 	`{
 	    "Records": [
 	        {